Site icon Lights Out ●●●●●

 Aside from those three seasons, George Russell’s second place in 2022 is the only other time that Mercedes have recorded a front row qualification here.

 Until 2023, the team had never qualified outside of the top six in Mexico.
-Mercedes’ worst qualifying position at the track so far was sixth, recorded by Valtteri Bottas after crashing out heavily in Q3 in 2019.
+Mercedes’ worst qualifying position at the track up to that point was sixth, recorded by Valtteri Bottas after crashing out heavily in Q3 in 2019.
 In 2023, however, Lewis Hamilton qualified sixth, while George Russell qualified only eighth.

 FERRARI